alexalexyang/supermeowkat/src/pages/about/about.md

 - Polyamorous and open relationships
 - Abortion
 - Responsible drug use
-- Nipples and nudes on social media
+- Nudity on social media

 Supermeowkat is NOT ok with: